top of page

 IMG_2138 cropped.jpg

 During the first phase of my career, I cofounded Lunar in 1984.
 Lunar quickly established itself as a firm that was highly regarded by clients, employees and the design community.
-Over my 30+ years at Lunar, we won over three hundred design awards and our work was featured in over twenty museum exhibitions, including the esteemed MOMA and Cooper Hewitt Smithsonian Design Museum.
-In 2014 LUNAR was awarded the prestigious Cooper Hewitt Smithsonian Design Museum’s National Design Award for our thirty-year body of work.
-In 2015 we sold Lunar to McKinsey & Company and I served as a Senior Advisor through April 2018.
-During my last three years at Lunar/McKinsey, I worked on a number of conceptual furniture projects and became captivated with the notion of furniture as art.
+Over my three-decade tenure at Lunar, we won over three hundred design awards and our work was showcased in over twenty museum exhibitions, including the prestigious MOMA, SFMOMA, and Cooper Hewitt, Smithsonian Design Museum.
+In 2014 LUNAR was awarded the esteemed Cooper Hewitt Smithsonian Design Museum’s National Design Award in recognition of our three-decade body of work.

-If you’re interested in purchasing a piece, please contact me at info@furbershaworks.com.
+If you’re interested in purchasing a piece, please contact me at

 Gerard Furbershaw